Trump protest march could clog Chinatown-ID on crucial day for merchants

-Some businesses and community members in Chinatown-International District are concerned that the Womxn’s March on Saturday could disrupt sales on what is typically the biggest shopping day for some of the neighborhood’s stores.
+Some businesses and community members in Chinatown-International District are concerned that the Womxn’s March on Saturday could disrupt sales on what is typically the biggest shopping day of the year for some of the neighborhood stores.

-Some businesses and community members in Chinatown-International District are concerned that the Womxn’s March on Saturday could disrupt sales on what is typically the biggest shopping day for some of the neighborhood’s stores.
+Some businesses and community members in Chinatown-International District are concerned that the Womxn’s March on Saturday could disrupt sales on what is typically the biggest shopping day of the year for some of the neighborhood’s stores.

 The march, being held in solidarity with the Women’s March on Washington, is expected to draw some 50,000 people who will walk from Judkins Park in the Central District to Seattle Center, passing through Chinatown-International District along the way.